 - Seek advice if unsure how to proceed

-- Report any suspected or actual breaches of this policy promptly and accurately to a line manager, the Chief Financial & Compliance Officer (“CFO”) or the JDR confidential reporting line
+- Report any suspected or actual breaches of this policy promptly and accurately to a line manager, the Compliance Officer (“CO”) or the JDR confidential reporting line

 - Be alert to ‘red flags’ and immediately report or seek guidance about them